nick-fournier/MMLOS/docs/Proposed Bicycle Intersection LOS calculation.md

 #### iii: Calculate Average Delay to Wait for Adequate Gap

-Research indicates that average delay to pedestrians at unsignalized crossings, assuming that no motor vehicles yield and the pedestrian is forced to wait for an adequate gap, depends on the critical headway [cite], the vehicular flow rate of the subject crossing, and the mean vehicle headway.
-Thus, bicyclists making the same unsignalized crossing are subject to the same delay calculation as for pedestrians.
+Assuming that no motor vehicles yield and the bicycle is forced to wait for an adequate gap, depends on the critical headway, the vehicular flow rate of the subject crossing, and the mean vehicle headway.
+Thus, bicyclists making the a left turn crossing are subject to the same delay calculation as for pedestrians making a crossing uncontrolled intersection approaches.
 The average delay per bicycle to wait for an adequate gap is given by Equation $\ref{eq:dbg}$.
 $$
 d_{bg} = \frac{1}{v_v} \left( e^{vt_{cb,G}} - v_v t_{cb,G} -1 \right) \label{eq:dbg}
 $$